IBM/AI-Descartes/README.md

 ## Folders description:
-* `data`: contains the 3 datasets used in the paper (Kepler’s third law of planetary motion, Einstein’s time-dilation formula, Langmuir’s adsorption equation), the data points for 81 FSRD real-world problem and the corresponding background theories.
+* `data`: contains the 3 datasets used in the paper (Kepler’s third law of planetary motion, Einstein’s time-dilation formula, Langmuir’s adsorption equation), the data points for 81 FSRD problems and the corresponding background theories.
-* `reasoning`: contains the code for the Reasoning module of AI-Descartes
+* `reasoning`: contains the code for the Reasoning module of AI-Descartes (for more info see the reasoning-dedicated [reasoning/README.md](reasoning/README.md))
-* `symbolic-regression`: contains the code for the Symbolic Regression module of AI-Descartes
+* `symbolic-regression`: contains the code for the Symbolic Regression module of AI-Descartes (for more info see the SR-dedicated [symbolic-regression/README.md](symbolic-regression/README.md))

+### Data
+There are 5 folders:
+* `data/FSRD` containing the background theories of 7 FSRD problems
+* `data/FSRD_noise` containing the data points for the 81 FSRD real-world problems generated from the FSRD dataset by adding noise and limiting the number of points to 10
+* `data/kepler` containing data (`.dat` files) and background theory for Kepler's problem
+* `data/langmuir` containing data (`.dat` files) and background theory for Langmuir's problem
+* `data/relativistic_time_dilation` containing data (`.dat` files) and background theory for the Time-Dilation problem

 ## How to cite